brown-ccv/ccv-website-hugo/content/english/documentation/oscar-user-manual/managing-files/filesystem.md

  * Optimized for reading/writing large files
  * NO BACKUPS
  * Purging: files not accessed for 30 days may be deleted
- * Quota is per indivual user
+ * Quota is per individual user

 {{< alert warning >}}
 Files not accessed for 30 days may be deleted from your scratch directory.
-This is because scratch is high perforamce space.
+This is because scratch is high performance space.
 The fuller scratch is the worse the read/write performance.
 Use ~/data for files you need to keep long term.

 {{</ alert >}}